-Cost of subscription and support revenue increased for the three and nine months ended April 30, 2018 compared to the three and nine months ended April 30, 2017.
-The increase in both periods was mainly driven by an increase in personnel costs for our global customer support and technical operations organizations, which grew \$11.0 million to \$50.5 million for the three months ended April 30, 2018 compared to the three months ended April 30, 2017, and grew \$38.2 million to \$152.0 million for the nine months ended April 30, 2018 compared to the nine months ended April 30, 2017.
-The increase in personnel costs in both periods was primarily due to headcount growth.
-The remaining increase in both periods was primarily due to data center and cloud hosting costs to support the adoption of our cloud-based subscription offerings, costs to expand our customer service capabilities, and allocated costs.
-The increase in allocated costs in both periods was primarily due to our expansion of facilities to support the growth of our business.
+Cost of subscription and support revenue increased for the three months ended October 31, 2018 compared to the three months ended October 31, 2017, primarily due to an increase in personnel costs for our global customer support and technical operations organizations, which grew \$11.5 million to \$58.6 million for the three months ended October 31, 2018 compared to the three months ended October 31, 2017, primarily due to headcount growth.
+The remaining increase was primarily due to data center and cloud hosting costs to support the adoption of our cloud-based subscription offerings, costs to expand our customer service capabilities, and amortization of purchased intangible assets.